JuanBrachoDev/Vinyl/README.md

         - Be able to register with my Spotify account or with my email and a password.
         - Be able log in with my credentials and log out.
         - Be able to recover my password in case I lose it.
-        - Be able to change the default delivery information so it is autofilled whenever I placed an order.
+        - Be able to change the default delivery information so it is auto filled whenever I placed an order.
         - Be able to search for artists, albums and genres so I can find the desired album.
         - Be able to order any album available in the store.
         - Be able to look at each album's details so I can make sure it has the contents I want.